Skip to main content

 Jorge Torres

-Jorge Torres (he/him/his) is a third-year in Revelle College majoring in geosciences.
+Jorge Torres (he/him/his) is a fourth-year in Revelle College majoring in geosciences.
 Jorge has always been interested in understanding how and why our world works the way it does.
 Geosciences has allowed him to answer those questions his younger self had.
 There are always new discoveries in the field which always means room for improvement.
 Jorge is excited to be on the forefront and hopefully make a positive change in the field.

 • Luis Velediaz